May 7, 2001

 ARTISTIC APPROACHES RUBRIC

-Students in Artistic Approaches courses develop a critical, interpretive, and analytical understanding of art through the study of an artistic tradition.
+Students in Artistic Approaches courses develop a critical, interpretive, and analytical understanding of art by studying an artistic tradition.

 - The Fine Arts include the visual, performing, and literary arts.
 Courses in Artistic Approaches may either be historical or creative in emphasis.